How It Works

 The Peckham Playbook: A Decade Later

-In 2015, a foundational analysis published on Medium established a leading indicator for London property yields: the Coffee-to-Chicken Ratio (CtC).
-The original dataset accurately modeled the rapid capital appreciation of SE15 (Peckham), tracking a demographic shift that traditional real estate models failed to detect.
+In 2015, an analysis published on Medium spotted a bizarrely accurate leading indicator for London property: the Coffee-to-Chicken Ratio.
+That original data accurately modelled the rapid rise of Peckham (SE15) by tracking a cultural shift that traditional real estate models completely missed.

-1. The Artisanal Power (Numerator): We track independent coffee shops, but apply a 1.5x weight to Phase 2 cultural indicators like sourdough bakeries, natural wine bars, and craft taprooms.
+1. The New Wave (The Numerator): The numerator tracks independent coffee shops as the baseline, with a 1.5x multiplier applied to the heavier cultural indicators: specifically sourdough bakeries, natural wine bars, and craft taprooms.

 12